Every voice counts

 Putting the brakes on gender-based violence

-Count Me In! develops and strengthens the capacity of marginalised women, girls and trans people to effectively prevent and counter gender-based violence.
+Count Me In! develops and strengthens the capacity of marginalised women, girls, trans people and intersex people to effectively prevent and counter gender-based violence.
 It supports them to change the social norms that condone or promote violence and to advocate for strongly enforced laws and policies.
 Improving the safety and security of women’s human rights defenders is a top priority.

-Count Me In! supports women, girls and trans rights groups that are fighting to secure economic justice.
+Count Me In! supports women's, girls', trans and intersex rights groups that are fighting to secure economic justice.
 It strengthens groups working to address the immediate factors of poverty and inequality, to claim and defend women’s labour rights, and secure access and control over land, property and natural resources.
 Count Me In! supports those fighting for recognition and de-criminalisation of certain forms of work, such as sex work.

 Resources for feminist change

 Women’s, girls’ and trans people’s rights organisations are at the forefront of the fight for gender equality.
 Yet they often lack access to the resources they need and deserve.
 Count Me In! unites women’s funds and women’s rights organisations working hard to change this.
 We are building the evidence-base that shows how women-led movements are securing social justice.
-We are urging diverse communities of donors, including foundations and governments, to generously and sustainably fund women’s, girls’ and trans people’s activism.
+We are urging diverse communities of donors, including foundations and governments, to generously and sustainably fund women’s, girls’, trans people’s and intersex people's activism.